Tennis2Code/CS336-Web-Databse-Applications/README.md

 ### 1. **Registration with Cookies**
 - Users can register for the conference, and their information is stored in a cookie.
-- When users revisit the registration page and provide their conference ID, the system:
-  - Pre-fills the registration form with stored information if available.
-  - Displays an appropriate message if no information is found.

 ### 2. **Polling with Local Storage**
 - A voting poll allows users to vote for specific options.
-- Votes are:
-  - Stored in the browser's local storage.
-  - Retrieved, updated, displayed, and saved after every vote.
-  - The system maintains a running tally of votes, persisting across sessions.

 ### 3. **Nametag Generation**
 - Every conference attendee must have a personalized nametag.